catdog1181074/chaingekas/README.md

-# Chainge-to-CEX Kaspa Flow Analysis
+# 🧾 Chainge-to-CEX Kaspa Flow Analysis

-This repository investigates how much native Kaspa (KAS) Chainge Finance likely controlled — and how much it transferred to centralized exchanges (CEXes) for potential sale.
-The analysis is based on transaction-level tracing on the Kaspa blockchain using the KrcBot public API.
+This repository investigates how much native Kaspa (KAS) Chainge Finance likely controlled — and how much it transferred to centralized exchanges (CEXes), presumably for liquidation.
+The analysis is based on transaction-level tracing on the Kaspa blockchain using the [KrcBot public API](https://krcbot.com/api-docs).

 ---

 ## ❓ Why This Matters

-Since the end of 2024, Chainge Finance has frozen the wKAS → KAS bridge — initially citing security concerns, then liquidity issues, and later claiming blacklisted vaults required intervention from DJ Qian.
-Meanwhile, many users have had funds stuck in the bridge.
+Since late 2024, Chainge Finance has frozen the **wKAS → KAS bridge**, initially citing security concerns, then liquidity issues, and later claiming its vaults had been blacklisted.
+DJ Qian, the founder, promised intervention and a "liquidity injection," but as of mid-2025, many users’ funds remain trapped in wKAS.

-Chainge has made various promises to re-open the CUSDT/KAS pair and restore wKAS liquidity, but with no confirmed resolution for months.
+Despite repeated claims that the bridge will reopen, no clear reserve proof or redemption pathway has been provided.

-This repository aims to answer a critical question:
+This raises a critical question:

-> **Does Chainge still hold the full KAS reserve needed to back all outstanding wKAS 1:1?**
+> **Does Chainge still hold enough native KAS to back wKAS 1:1 — or has that KAS been sold?**

-To explore this, we track and quantify the amount of **KAS actually transferred from Chainge wallets into known CEX deposit addresses.**
+This repository traces the flow of native KAS from known Chainge wallets to known CEX deposit addresses.

 ---

-## 📦 Contents
+## 📁 Contents

-- `flow_data/` — A directory of wallet transaction histories, downloaded using the [krcbot Kaspa REST API](https://krcbot.com/api-docs)
+- `flow_data/` — Wallet-level transaction histories, downloaded via KrcBot
-- `trace_wallet_recursive.py` — Downloads transaction histories recursively from a starting wallet (such as the Chainge root wallet)
+- `trace_wallet_recursive.py` — Recursively fetches and saves wallet transaction data
-- `summarize_chainge_to_cex.py` — Analyzes the `flow_data/` to compute total KAS deposited to known exchange addresses, **only from wallets that are predominantly funded by Chainge**
+- `summarize_chainge_to_cex.py` — Computes total KAS sent to CEX addresses, filtered by funding attribution
+- `summary_chainge_to_cex_vs_threshold.py` — Analyzes KAS-to-CEX deposits as a function of attribution threshold

 ---